MicrosoftDocs/azure-docs/articles/storage/blobs/network-file-system-protocol-support.md

 - Locking files with Network Lock Manager (NLM).
 Mount commands must include the `-o nolock` parameter.

-- Mounting sub-directories.
+- Mounting subdirectories.
 You can only mount the root directory (Container).

 - Listing mounts (For example: by using the command `showmount -a`)